y471n/react-native-hijri-date-picker/README.md

 ## Introduction

-This is a simple and easy-to-use Hijri calendar date picker for React Native.
-It is a cross-platform component that works on both iOS and Android.
-It is built using TypeScript and supports both TypeScript and JavaScript.
+React Native Hijri Date Picker – an open-source, cross-platform library that solves the lack of a simple and customizable Hijri calendar picker for mobile apps.
+It allows developers to select Hijri dates easily on both iOS and Android, with support for English and Arabic languages, numeric or string month representation, and flexible styling.
+Written in Typescript.

 ## Features